tcml-judit-marina/IvimParamsEstimLib/README.md

 **b : ndarray**
 Vector containing the B-values the DW-MRI image was taken at.
 **sim_flag : boolean, optional (False by default)**
 If True, the input images are from simulation meaning every pixel comes from IVIM bi-exponential model.
-Else (if False) the input images are real clinical DW-MRI images.
+Else (if False) the input images are clinical DW-MRI images.
 **estimator_mode ‘SEGb’, ‘SEG’, ‘LSQ’ or ‘BSP’ ,’ALL’ optional (‘ALL’ by default)**
 Type of IVIM parameters estimation algorithm.
 Choose ‘ALL’ to get estimation results using all the modes: ‘SEGb’, ‘SEG’, ‘LSQ’ or ‘BSP’.
 **image_type_mode : ‘norm’ or ‘absolute’, optional (‘absolute’’ by default)**